diegosasso/workshop_evolution2023/README.md

 ## Description
 This is the main repository for the workshop held at the Evolution 2023 in Albuquerque, NM, USA.

+We will be including the materials of the workshop in the Wiki pages soon.
+Stay tuned!!!

 ## Overview
 Ancestral character state reconstruction drives much of the research in biology by providing insight into the mode and tempo of trait evolution.
 However, comparative phylogenetics has been largely lacking a method for reconstructing the ancestral phenomes---entities that consist of ensembles of multiple discrete traits, such as entire organismal anatomies or body regions.